 Conclusion

-So, we have created S3 buckets using CDK and learned different ways to configure those buckets.
-I hope you have found this helpful.
+So we have created S3 buckets using CDK and learned about different ways to configure that bucket.
+I hope you have found this useful.
 See you in the next blog.